-The purpose of this unit is to introduce students to Indigenous perspectives of land and territory, and to explore the concept of Aboriginal Title in BC.
-Students will gain an understanding of Indigenous Peoples’ perspectives of land ownership, territory boundaries, access to and management of natural resources; as well as why these understandings have conflicted with those of the Provincial and Federal governments.
+The purpose of this unit is to introduce students to Indigenous perspectives on land and territory and to explore the concept of Aboriginal Title in BC.
+Students will gain an understanding of Indigenous Peoples’ perspectives on land ownership, territory boundaries, access to and management of natural resources, as well as why these understandings have conflicted with those of the provincial and federal governments.
 Through electronic, web-based reading and research activities, students will learn the historical legal contexts that have constructed contemporary discussions and negotiations of Aboriginal Title lands in BC.

 To begin, gather students as a group or in small groups and discuss the following questions:

-Read the following two excerpts from the Union of BC Indian Chiefs to class.
+Read the following two excerpts (both authored by the Union of BC Indian Chiefs) to the class:

 (2007) Aboriginal Title and Rights

-Indigenous Peoples’ concept of territory is very different from that recognized by Provincial and Federal Governments and the Canadian Law.
-For Indigenous People, territory is understood as Aboriginal (Original) Title to the lands, water and resources.
+Indigenous Peoples’ concept of territory is very different from that recognized by provincial and federal governments and Canadian law.
+For Indigenous People, territory is understood as Aboriginal (original) Title to the lands, water, and resources.
 Indigenous People believe that “Aboriginal Title flows from the fact that the Creator placed our Nations upon our territories, together with the traditional laws and responsibilities to care for and protect those territories.”

 (1978) Aboriginal Title and Rights Position Paper